 President of Student Senate David Robles then read the letter to be finalized at the senate.
 After the letter was read, Bent began questioning the students.

 “After reading it, Ryan Bent asks the question: ‘Well, what did I say?’
 He goes, ‘Were you there at the meeting?
 Did you watch the meeting?’
-And like myself, everyone was just as shocked with his sort of aggressiveness, asking these questions,” said Reyes.
+And like myself, everyone was just as shocked with his sort of aggressiveness, asking these questions,” Reyes said.

 Three out of all the students in attendance raised their hands in response to Bent, causing Bent to question the students further.
 This questioning began obstructing the process of finalizing the letter, so Robles muted Bent in five separate instances over the course of the meeting.